seedante/CardAnimation/README.md

 Transform doesn't affect autolayout, only constraints can affect autolayout.

-Transformes affect view's frame, but do nothing to view's center and bounds.
+Transform affect view's frame, but do nothing to view's center and bounds.

 **Make flip animation background not transparent**